-New students are accepted into the Policing program in the Fall (September) and Winter (January) terms.
 Qualified applicants may be admitted into programs outside of normal intakes.
 Interested applicants are considered on an individual basis for acceptance into a program in an alternative or modified format.
+New students are accepted into the Unit Clerk Training program for the Winter (January) term only.
+Total number of admissions is based on employment demand.